-Planned activities 2023
+Planned activities 2024

-A number of activities to make a start with the management of the marine park are planned for 2023.
-Some of these activities were started already end of 2021 and 2022.
-The overall goal is to continue with the marine park operationality in 2023.
+A number of activities to make a start with the management of the marine park are planned for 2024.
+Some of these activities were started already end of 2022 and 2023.
+The overall goal is to continue with the marine park operationality in 2024.

-The planned activities for 2023 are:
+The planned activities for 2024 are:

 - Training of Marine Park Rangers

 - Maintenance of Marine Park Boat

 - Equipment

 - Conduct surveillance

-- Development and testing of prototype buoy
+- Development and placement of buoy

 - Maintenance of the buoys

+- Determination location buoys

 - Consultation with user groups marine park

-- Determination location buoys

 - Financial budget

 - Education and public awareness

 - Cooperation with Proteus Ocean Group